crux_core/command/

 }

-/// Run the effect state machine until it settles and collect all effects generated
+/// Run the effect state machine until it settles and return an iterator over the effects

 pub fn effects(&mut self) -> impl Iterator<Item = Effect> + '_ {